PawanChanukya/CS253-CSR-testing/README.md

 ## How to run the tests

 - Clone this repository to your local machine
+- Open a terminal window and navigate to the server directory
 - Install all the node modules using`npm i`
 - Configure the .env file as follows